A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

 According to the first condition in theorem~\ref{Thm-main-chann}, the prior $p$ and the parameters $\vec{\mathfrak{s}}$ are invariant under the gauge group $G_{\mathcal{A}}$.
 So we can use lemma \ref{lem:sym:main:thm} for the symmetry group $G_{\mathcal{A}}$.
 This implies that for any given POVM $M:\sigma(\Omega)\rightarrow\text{End}((\mathbb{C}^d)^{\otimes n})$ and

 it holds that

 for all $B\in \sigma(\Omega)$ and all $l$-dimensional intervals $\vec{\Delta}$ which are assigned nonzero probability.
 Now according to assumption 3 of theorem \ref{Thm-main-chann}, the prior $p$ is nonzero only for pure states.
 So for all states in $\{\rho^{\otimes n}:\rho\in \text{supp}(p)\}$, i.e. the states Alice is sending to Bob, the support of the state is restricted to the symmetric subspace of $(\mathbb{C}^d)^{\otimes n}$.
 Since, by assumption 2, the channel is assumed to be the identity map, Bob receives the same state.
 Therefore all states that Bob receives are restricted to the symmetric subspace of $(\mathbb{C}^d)^{\otimes n}$.
-This, together with the fact that the measurement $\tilde{M}$ has global symmetry , and using corollary \ref{Thm-Meas-LG Equiv}, implies that $\forall B\in \sigma(\Omega)$ and $\forall\rho\in\text{supp}(p)$
+By virtue of corollary \ref{Thm-Meas-LG Equiv}, this together with the fact that the measurement $\tilde{M}$ has global symmetry imply $\forall B\in \sigma(\Omega)$ and $\forall\rho\in\text{supp}(p)$

 Define $M'\equiv\mathcal{L}_{+}(\tilde{M})$ where $\mathcal{L}_{+}$ is the superoperator defined in Eq.(\ref{M-tilde1}) of theorem \ref{pro-map-s}.
 Then the above equality implies that

 for all $B\in \sigma(\Omega)$ and all $\vec{\Delta}$ which are assigned nonzero probability.
 This together with Eq.(\ref{proof:Glob:Sym}) implies that for arbitrary POVM $M$